Wmaxlees/strips-blocks/README.md

 The program will run just fine without any command line arguments but for full functionality, use the following:

--verbose: Tells the program to show the Strips Stack as it determines which blocks to move
+* verbose: Tells the program to show the Strips Stack as it determines which blocks to move

--problem <int>: Tells the program which blocks problem to attempt to solve.
+* problem \<int>: Tells the program which blocks problem to attempt to solve.
-    1 : Simple Blocks Problem
+ * 1 : Simple Blocks Problem
-    2 : Sussman Anomaly
+ * 2 : Sussman Anomaly
-    3 : Extra Problem
+ * 3 : Extra Problem